 If you followed all the steps I outlined above your smoked whole chicken will be delicious!

-If you're looking for other ways to prepare a whole chicken, be sure to check out my spatchcock chicken recipe!
+If you're looking for other ways to prepare a whole chicken, be sure to check out my spatchcock chicken or my Smoked Beer Can Chicken recipe!
 Looking for a weeknight chicken recipe?
 Check out my smoked chicken tenders.

 Smoked Whole Chicken